Changes in Programs of Study and/or Courses

 The University of Toronto respects the privacy of students.

 Personal information that is provided to the University is collected pursuant to section 2(14) of the University of Toronto Act, 1971.

 It is collected for the purpose of administering admissions, registration, academic programs, university-related student activities, activities of student societies, safety, financial assistance and awards, graduation and university advancement, and reporting to government.

-In addition, the Ministry of Training, Colleges, and Universities has asked that we notify students of the following: The University of Toronto is required to disclose personal information such as Ontario Education Numbers, student characteristics and educational outcomes to the Minister of Training, Colleges and Universities under s.
-15 of the Ministry of Training, Colleges and Universities Act, R.S.O.
+In addition, the Ministry of Colleges and Universities has asked that we notify students of the following: The University of Toronto is required to disclose personal information such as Ontario Education Numbers, student characteristics, and educational outcomes to the Minister of Colleges and Universities under s.
+15 of the Ministry of Colleges and Universities Act, R.S.O.
 1990, Chapter M.19, as amended.
-The ministry collects this data for purposes such as planning, allocating and administering public funding to colleges, universities and other post-secondary educational and training institutions and to conduct research and analysis, including longitudinal studies, and statistical activities conducted by or on behalf of the ministry for purposes that relate to post-secondary education and training.
-Further information on how the Minister of Training, Colleges and Universities uses this personal information is available on the ministry’s website.
+The ministry collects this data for purposes such as planning, allocating and administering public funding to colleges, universities, and other post-secondary educational and training institutions and to conduct research and analysis, including longitudinal studies, and statistical activities conducted by or on behalf of the ministry for purposes that relate to post-secondary education and training.
+Further information on how the Ministry of Colleges and Universities uses this personal information is available on the ministry’s website.

 At all times it will be protected in accordance with the Freedom of Information and Protection of Privacy Act.

 If there are questions, please refer to www.utoronto.ca/privacy

 University Freedom of Information and Protection of Privacy

 Most uses of personal student information are necessary to the operation of the University — i.e., to deliver and improve core services to you and to meet our reporting obligations to government and other stakeholders.
 Because of this, you cannot opt out of the collection of this information, nor can you opt out of those essential uses and disclosures.
 Learn more about how we protect and use student information.